airdeploy/airdeploy-docs/docs/flagger-sdk/overview.md

 `Flagger` needs to be initialized before used.

 ### Initialize before use
-`Flagger` makes an http call to Airship server to get `FlaggerConfiguration`.
+`Flagger` makes an http call to Airdeploy server to get `FlaggerConfiguration`.
 This fact imposes the restrictions on your application, since now your application has to rely on how fast `Flagger` makes this http call.
-No worries, Airship uses CDN to make initialization as fast as possible.
+Don't worry, Airdeploy uses CDN to make initialization as fast as possible.

 The trade off is that any other `Flagger` methods doesn't require any http call, making them extremely fast